Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 On this page, you'll find everything you need to know about St Peter's dome including:

-Going up inside St Peter's dome is a fantastic, extraordinary experience.
+Going up inside St Peter's dome is an extraordinary experience.

 Most people simply don't get to it, perhaps for lack of time, not knowing it's there, or fear it will be too strenuous.